 Using a pressure washer will slightly increase your water bill, but not by as much as you may think.
 Pressure washers use ~90% fewer gallons of water per minute than a standard garden hose, which is a positive if you pay for water by the gallon!
 Keep in mind that in Portland the majority of water bills are from sewage charges for rainfall not homeowner usage.

 It greatly depends on the condition of the house, the house size and surrounding terrain.
-It can take anywhere from 1 to 4 hours to power wash a home.
+It can take anywhere from 1 to 4 hours to pressure wash a home.

 The average pressure washer uses only about 2 gallons of water per minute.
 This compares to a typical garden hose, which uses approximately 20 gallons per minute.